History of the Hull House

 Within the former settlement home called Hull House lives a legend that helped spawn the movie “Rosemary’s Baby”.
 Founded in 1889 by Jane Addams, Hull House is where newly arrived immigrants could find shelter.

-This house began some very important ideas for the United States, including issues with child labour, women’s suffrage and healthcare reform.
+This house began some very important ideas for the United States, including issues with child labor, women’s suffrage and healthcare reform.
 This may be the location for the beginnings of Social Welfare.

 Devil Baby Legend

 The Devil Baby was said to be born to an unknown woman.
 When seen by the midwives, they screamed and wouldn’t go near it.
 The mother accepted her baby and saw past its monstrous appearance.